cefet-rj-dal/tspredit/timeseries/ts_integtune.md

-Overview

-Integrated tuning automates hyperparameter search for time-series learners in a single pipeline.
-It handles preprocessing, window size, and model hyperparameters, then evaluates and returns the best configuration for your training data.
+Integrated time series tuning: The integrated tuner composes preprocessing, windowing, and a base learner, then searches over their hyperparameters jointly.
+Evaluation uses time-aware resampling to avoid look-ahead bias.
+This unified approach simplifies model selection by returning a fitted pipeline configured with the best-scoring setting on the training data.

 What you will learn
 - Create sliding windows suitable for supervised learning
 - Split the data into train/test respecting time order
 - Define a search space and run integrated tuning
 - Inspect evaluation metrics and visualize predictions

+Objectives: Integrated tuning automates hyperparameter search for time-series learners in a single pipeline.
+It handles preprocessing, window size, and model hyperparameters, then evaluates and returns the best configuration for your training data.

 ``` r